 If you’ve ever purchased a large piece of furniture, like a desk from IKEA, you’ll know you have to follow the diagrams step by step to assemble it.
 You’ll understand the sense of accomplishment when you’ve taken a pile of shapes and managed to make it into a functioning piece.
 You’ll also understand the troubling sense of worry when you realize that you have a few screws leftover or perhaps an extra panel that didn’t fit into the master plan.

 If you’re not auditing your medical coding consistently and frequently today, here are a few reasons to start today.

 Determine what kind of audit to complete

 The size and frequency of audits can vary greatly.
 Audits can be individually-based or organization-wide, and they may have different purposes.
 For example, consistent internal audits of your coders will determine education needs within your division, while hiring an external source to audit for compliance will identify areas to improve to meet coding regulation.
 We’ve talked about using audits to improve your medical coding accuracy previously, but how often — and what, exactly —should you be auditing?

 The more frequent the better.
 Internally, set your quality standards and designate a coding quality assurance specialist to assess your coders’ work.
 Run reports to analyze coding-related edits and denial trends, and look into other areas of your revenue cycle to identify issues on the back end that an adjustment in coding practices could help remedy.
 For instance, if your patients are asking questions about their EOBs that are related to coding, creating a crosswalk between your patient representatives and coders to answer common questions is a great step forward.

 Reinforce what is being done right

 Auditing internally with an educational intent and positive approach will provide your coders with more confidence.
 Confident coders are more productive, happier, and will bring more value to your organization overall.
 Check each of your coders’ work against your set quality standard to set a baseline.
-Knowing your starting point is the best way to determine next steps and measure improve and growth.
+Knowing your starting point is the best way to determine the next steps and measure improvement and growth.

 Educate and assist with professional development